servable-community/servable-documentation/docs/protocols/structure/afterInit.md

 # afterInit

-afterInit/index.js exports a default function that is called before the protocol is initialized.
+afterInit/index.js exports a default function that is called after the protocol is initialized.

 ## Arguments
 - app: the express app